The HR-Calculus: Enabling Information Processing with Quaternion Algebra: The -calculus

 Most useful in adaptive information processing applications is the case where $\mathrm{g}\left(\cdot\right):\mathbb{H}^{M}\rightarrow\mathbb{R}$ and $\mathrm{f}\left(\cdot\right):\mathbb{R}\rightarrow\mathbb{R}$.
 In this case, from \eqref{eq:ChainMid}-\eqref{eq:ChainMidMidMid}, we have

-The chain derivative rule allows for the derivation of quaternion-valued adaptive learning techniques.
-The case of linear (\textit{cf}. nonlinear) adaptive filters is presented in SM-5 (\textit{cf}.
-SM-6), while its application in quaternion-vlaued backpropagation demonstrated in Section~\ref{Sec:QBP}.
+The chain derivative rule allows for the derivation of nonlinear quaternion-valued adaptive learning techniques.
+The case of linear (\textit{cf}. nonlinear) adaptive filters is presented in Section~\ref{Sec:QLMS} (\textit{cf}.
+SM-4), while its application in quaternion-valued backpropagation is demonstrated in SM-5.